 The passage of the 1991 Intermodal Surface Transportation Efficiency Act prompted NCTCOG to include non-motorized transportation network improvements in regional planning efforts.
 NCTCOG established the Bicycle and Pedestrian program in 1992 to address the various activities related to implementing bicycle and pedestrian facilities as an alternative mode of regional transportation.

-Please visit our Bicycle and Pedestrian Advisory Committee (BPAC) page for the 2019 schedule and presentations from recent meetings.
+Please visit our Bicycle and Pedestrian Advisory Committee (BPAC) page for the 2020 schedule and presentations from past meetings.

 Click on the buttons below for information on each topic.